N51N3/TinyZorin/README.md

 </details>

 ## Update Installations
-Update everything to the latest version through Zorin's GUI or copy the commands and run in Terminal;
+Update everything to the latest version through Zorin's GUI or copy the commands and run them in Terminal;

 <details>
   <summary>Check for Update(GUI)</summary>